mackenzie-remote/hugoblog/content/about.md

 My name is MacKenzie and I've made the unfortunate decision to start a blog.

-I'm a gray-haired 40-something-year-old white male tech worker, originally from the UK and now living in Canada.
+I'm a gray-haired 40-something-year-old white male tech worker, originally from the UK and now living in Halifax, Nova Scotia, Canada.

 I last had a blog (or at least.. a website) in the late 90s when I was addicted to Quake.